eldooriomar/PHBS_MLF_2018/README.md

 Accuracy of each of the following methods were checked to choose the best classifier for reaching our goal.
 To implement methods mentioned below, scikit-learn and Keras were used.

 *  **Decision tree**

+Our graph shows the depth that returns the best accuracy based on the number of features that we have on the dataset.

 ![kfold decision tree](https://user-images.githubusercontent.com/43052624/48170888-87be4b80-e334-11e8-8302-7c8437f7903f.png)